rinrinne/gerrit-event-router/README.md

 Sample of config is also stored in [here][samples].

 * YAML format with object information
-* Gerrit and broker items
+* gerrit and broker items
-* You can include multiple item
+* You can add any number of them
-* Broker in Gerrit has the broker name
+* `broker` in gerrit has the broker name
-* Broker can consolidate events in multiple Gerrit
+* gerrits can share one broker

-Encapsulated Gerrit event
+Stuffed Gerrit event
 ---------------------------

-Gerrit event which is sent to broker is encapsulated in order to consolidate them in multiple Gerrit.
+As below, gerouter stuffs Gerrit event with own object then send to broker.

 ```json
 {